Sitebase/campervan/README.md

 ## Requirements
 * Navigation system in dashboard with large display
-* Able to call handsfree over bleutooth
+* Able to call handsfree over bluetooth
 * Able to stream music from phone to speakers in van
 * Battery pack with inverter:
   * Laptop charging